 For centuries the relationship between the composer, the score and the performer remained remarkably constant.
-The advent of random access computing has created a range of new opportunities for revolutionising the
+The advent of random access computing has created a range of new opportunities for revolutionising the interaction between the parties involved in musical performance.

 The essential quality of scores is that it is a system of symbols which can convey, guide, or control the interactions between elements such as space, time, rhythm, people and their activities and the combinations which result from them.